DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/advanced_configuration/kotlin-multiplatform.md

 ### iOS configuration methods

 `trackUiKitViews(UIKitRUMViewsPredicate)`
-: Enable automatic tracking of `UIViewControllers` as RUM views.
+: Enable automatic tracking of `UIViewController`s as RUM views.
 See [Automatically track views](#automatically-track-views) for more information.

 `trackUiKitActions(UIKitRUMActionsPredicate)`
 : Enable automatic tracking of `UITouch` events as RUM actions.
 The predicate implementation should return RUM action parameters if the given interaction should be accepted, or `null` to ignore it.
 By default, all touches are accepted.

 `setAppHangThreshold(Long)`
-: Enables App Hangs monitoring with the given threshold (in milliseconds).
+: Enables app hangs monitoring with the given threshold (in milliseconds).
 See [Add app hang reporting][10] for more information.

 ### Automatically track views